polyverse/LocalRepo/Ubuntu-1604.md

         $ apt list --installed | awk -F'/' '{print $1}' | grep -v Listing | xargs
         ```
         * Copy the output from the above command into your clipboard, and paste it into a file called **InstalledPackages.txt** for safe-keeping somewhere outside of the container.
-        We will use this list of packages later in the guide as our authoritative list for the packages that will be regularly rotated in the Custom Repository container
+        We will use this list of packages later in the guide as our authoritative list for the packages that will be regularly rotated in the **CustomRepository** container

     * Exit the container
         ```sh